Walmart offers to pay $3.1 billion to settle opioid lawsuits

 The deals are the product of negotiations with a group of state attorneys general, but they are not final.
 The CVS and Walgreens deals would have to be accepted first by a critical mass of state and local governments before they are completed.
 Walmart’s plan would have to be approved by 43 states.
 The formal process has not yet begun.

-The national pharmacies join some of the biggest drugmakers and drug distributors in settling complex lawsuits over their alleged roles in an opioid overdose epidemic that has been linked to more than 500,000 deaths in the U.S. over the past two decades.
+After governments used funds from tobacco settlements in the 1990s for purposes not related to public health, the opioid settlements have been crafted to ensure most of the money goes to fighting the crisis.
+State and local governments are devising spending plans now.

-The tally of proposed and finalized settlements in recent years is more than $50 billion, with most of that to be used by governments to combat the crisis.
+Opioids of all kinds have been linked to more than 500,000 deaths in the U.S. over the past two decades.

 In the 2000s, most fatal opioid overdoses involved prescription drugs such as OxyContin and generic oxycodone.
 After governments, doctors and companies took steps to make them harder to obtain, people addicted to the drugs increasingly turned to heroin, which proved more deadly.